1. Answers

 export const tableName = userSessionsTable.name;

-1. Define the DynamoDB table:
+1. Define the DynamoDB Table:

-• The table is named userSessions.
+• The table is named userSessions and is designed to store user session data.

-• The hashKey is set to userId and the rangeKey is set to sessionId for efficient querying.
+• The hashKey is set to userId, and the rangeKey is set to sessionId, facilitating quick querying of session data.

 Deploy this code